 - 1. Insert the key in the ignition switch, and unlock the steering column. - 2.
 Push the lever under the steering column all the way down.

-3. Move the steering wheel up or down, and in or out to the desired position, making sure the wheel points toward your chest, not toward your face.
+3. Move the steering wheel up or down, and in or out to the desired position.
 Make sure you can see the instrument panel gauges and the indicator lights.